Thomas-Mildner/BlazorCookieAuthentificationExample/Readme.md

 Prototype in Blazor Server with cookie authentication.

 ## Features

 - Login Control displayed on every page
 - Login & Logout Functionality
 - Claim Management
+- After inactivity of 30 sec, user will be logged out automatically

 ## Demo